gridlang/grid/docs/src/types.md

 ## Structured Typing

 Structured typing in Grid ensures that types interact seamlessly across different contexts, such as function definitions and arguments.

+Using the type composition operators, we can define how composite types are evaluated in function arguments as follows:

+> A type is structurally valid as an argument to a function if the intersection of the argument's type and the function's definition results in a type matching the function definition.

+In other words, the type of an argument is valid as long as it has at least the same fields as the function's definition requires for that argument.

 ### Example: